kitttn/temptest/Exercising-Example-Firmware-in-the-APBridges.md

 The following sequence represents the present "best practice" for bringing up a connection from the AP to APBridge 1:

-1. Have everything connected (JTAG to AP Bridge 1, JTAG to AP Bridge 2) **except** the AP to the BDB 1B
+1. Have everything connected (JTAG to APBridge 1, JTAG to APBridge 2) **except** the AP to the BDB 1B
 2. Reboot the AP, or if the AP's console is nonresponsive, reset the AP to force a reboot.
 3. Load the greybus, gb-phy, gb-es1 modules (in that order) into the AP's kernel.